Google Rating

 Gum recession

 Your gums help protect the roots of your teeth.
-If they start to pull away (a condition called gum recession), the exposed roots can become sensitive to temperature and touch.
+Unlike enamel, the root surface doesn’t have a strong protective layer.
+If gums start to pull away (a condition called gum recession), the exposed roots can become sensitive to temperature and touch.

 Teeth grinding (bruxism)